Eureka PowerSpeed Review

-This vacuum does a decent job at cleaning up rice from hard floors when the mess was small but it tended to fling rice everywhere if we vacuumed too quickly or encountered a larger pile of the rice.
-It fared even worse when it came to oats, forcing us to make a plethora of cleaning passes to effectively remove all the mess as it got so spread out.
+This vacuum does a decent job cleaning up rice from hard floors when the mess is small, but it tends to fling rice everywhere if we vacuum too quickly or encounter a larger pile of rice.
+It fared even worse when it came to oats, forcing us to make a lot of cleaning passes to effectively remove all the mess as it got so spread out.

-This vacuum continued its poor performance with our Cheerios test.
+This vacuum continued its poor performance with our cereal test.
 It tended to crush apart the cereal and leave plenty of dust behind or throw the Cheerios every which way.
-On a few occasions, we felt that this vacuum made more mess than we originally started with.
+We felt that this vacuum made more of a mess than we originally started with on a few occasions.

 Our last set of tests scored the performance in regards to picking up pet hair.
-To do this, we spread out a measured amount of pet hair on fluffy carpet and worked it into the fibers, then vacuumed and measured the amount successfully collected.
-The PowerSpeed redeemed itself in this last test, earning one of the better scores of the group and collecting essentially all of the pet hair — around 99%.
+To do this, we spread out a measured amount of pet hair on a fluffy carpet and worked it into the fibers, then vacuumed and measured the amount successfully collected.
+The PowerSpeed performed well and was able to lift over 95% of the hair, which is standard for the entire test group.

 — David Wise and Austin Palmer